vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 A service provider network's management operations can be automated using a variety of means such as interfaces based on YANG modules
 {{!RFC8969}} {{!RFC6241}} {{!RFC8040}}.
 From that standpoint, and considering
-the architecture depicted in Figure 1, The goal of this document is to provide a mechanism to via a YANG-based interface, manage the lifecycle of network diagnosis procedure from the network controller to network elements with a focus on scheduling Network Diagnosis.
+the architecture depicted in {{scheduling-model-usage}}, The goal of this document is to provide a mechanism to via a YANG-based interface, manage the lifecycle of network diagnosis procedure from the network controller to network elements with a focus on scheduling Network Diagnosis.
 In addition,